nomad-coe/nomad/docs/developers.md

 ## Running NOMAD

 Before you run NOMAD for development purposes, you should configure it to use the `test` realm of our user management system.
-By default, NOMAD will use the `prod` realm.
+By default, NOMAD will use the `fairdi_nomad_prod` realm.
 Create a `nomad.yaml` file in the root folder:

 ```